ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

     <div class="jumbotron">
         <h1>Release announcement</h1>
         <p>Find out what changed in Ubuntu MATE 16.04</p>
-        <a href="/blog/ubuntu-mate-xenial-beta2/" class="btn btn-primary btn-lg">Release announcement</a>
+        <a href="/blog/ubuntu-mate-xenial-final-release/" class="btn btn-primary btn-lg">Release announcement</a>
         </p>
     </div>
 </div>

 ## Download

-Pre-built images of Ubuntu MATE 16.04 Beta 2 for the Raspberry Pi 2 and Raspberry Pi 3 are available via BitTorrent and direct download.
+Pre-built images of Ubuntu MATE 16.04 for the Raspberry Pi 2 and Raspberry Pi 3 are available via BitTorrent and direct download.
 If you can spare the bytes, please download via BitTorrent and leave the client open after your download is finished, so you can seed it back to others. *A web-seed capable client is recommended for fastest download speeds.*

 Many thanks to [First Colo](http://www.first-colo.com) for contributing the hosting and bandwidth for the Ubuntu MATE downloads.